Freight Shipping from Los Angeles to Kent

 How much does it cost to ship freight from Los Angeles to Kent?

-Full truckload (FTL) rates from Los Angeles, CA to Kent, WA currently range from $2,660-$3,278 for a standard dry van load over the 1,237-mile route.
+Full truckload (FTL) rates from Los Angeles, CA to Kent, WA currently range $2,660-$3,278 (roughly $2.17-$2.65 per mile over 1,237 miles).
 LTL shipments typically cost $880-$1,451 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Los Angeles to Kent?